Comcast/rulio/doc/Manual.md

 An engine can extend this environment (using `CodeProps` in `core.Control`).

-A Javascript action supports an optional `libraries` property, which should have a value (if any) that's an array of strings.
+A Javascript action supports an optional `libraries` property on a optional `opts` property.
+The `libraries` property, if given, should have a value (if any) that's an array of strings.
 Each string should typically be a URL that will fetch Javascript.
 (Results are cached with a TTL given by `core.SystemParameters.SlurpCacheTTL`, which defaults to 0s.
 Also see `SlurpCacheSize` and `SlurpTimeout`.)
 Alternately, the string can be a name that resolves to a URL via a location's `GetConfig().Libraries` map.
 See "Javascript libraries" in the top-level README for an example use.
 Also the `examples/` use a